joysn/leetcode/README.md

 916_word_subsets.py - word a from A is universal if for every b in B, b is a subset of a.
 Return a list of all universal words in A.

+215_kth_largest_element.py -  Find the kth largest element in an unsorted array